mbottini/concept2haskell/writeup.md

 and time that were rowed.
 However, the split size is actually contained in the header!

+Here's an example of this from `DistanceIntervalFrame`:

+    instance ToJSON DistanceIntervalFrame where
+        toJSON dif = object [
+            "type" .= String "distance",
+            "time" .= (Utils.tenthsToScientific . duration $ dif),
+            "stroke_rate" .= (Utils.intToScientific . strokesPerMinute $ dif)]

-So, it's not enough just to say "Well, the frame has fields $x$, $y$, and
-$z$, so just create an object associating these fields to strings and call it a day."
+We have the time here, but we don't have the distance.
+So, it's not enough just to say "Well, the frame has fields $x$, $y$, and $z$, so just create an object associating these fields to strings and call it a day."
 We have to merge objects, or the JSON object will be incomplete.

-So, after parsing, we have to do a little bit of massaging to take data from the header and put it into the frames.
+In some cases, we have to take data from the header and put it into the frame serialization.
 In others, we have to take data from the frames and put it into the object.
 For example, the VariableDistance workout does not have an average stroke rate for the workout.
 Instead, we have to calculate it from the stroke rates of each interval.

-Thus, we build as much of an object as we can at the `Frame` and `Header` level, and then at the `Workout` level, where we have access to both `Object`s, we merge them and add more fields with attributes from both `Object`s.
+My general approach is to build as much of an object as we can at the `Frame` and `Header` level, and then at the `Workout` level, where we have access to both `Object`s, we merge them and add more fields with attributes from both `Object`s.

+I defined the following utility functions in `Utils` to do this.

+    mergeObjects :: Value -> Value -> Value
+    mergeObjects (Object x) (Object y) = Object $ HML.union x y mergeObjects _ _ = error "Can't merge non-object values!"

+    addAttribute :: String -> Value -> Value -> Value
+    addAttribute s val (Object x) = Object $ HML.insert (DT.pack s) val x
+    addAttribute _ _ _ = error "Can only add attribute to object!"

+Note that since we're dealing with `Value`s, we lose a lot of the type-checking that made other Haskell programming so easy.
+We're now in the realm of Python and runtime errors.
+Joy.

+To take a couple of small examples, we can do the following:

+    -- Utils imports Data.Aeson, but we need Data.Aeson.Encode.Pretty and
+    -- Data.ByteString.Lazy.Char8 because encode returns a ByteString, not a -- String.
+We also need the OverloadedStrings language extension.
+    Prelude> :l Utils
+    [1 of 1] Compiling Utils            ( Utils.hs, interpreted )
+    Ok, one module loaded.
+    *Utils> import Data.Aeson.Encode.Pretty as P
+    *Utils P> import qualified Data.ByteString.Lazy.Char8 as BC *Utils P BC> :set -XOverloadedStrings
+    *Utils P BC> let o = object ["foo" .= "bar", "baz" .= 5]
+    *Utils P BC> let p = object ["quux" .= True, "spam" .= 7]
+    *Utils P BC> putStrLn .
+BC.unpack . encodePretty $ mergeObjects o p
+    {
+        "foo": "bar",
+        "baz": 5,
+        "spam": 7,
+        "quux": true
+    }

+Similarly, for `addAttribute`:

+    *Utils P BC> :{
+    *Utils P BC| putStrLn .
+BC.unpack . encodePretty $
+    *Utils P BC|     addAttribute "eggs" (Number 5) p *Utils P BC| :}
+    {
+        "spam": 7,
+        "eggs": 5,
+        "quux": true
+    }

+Because functions are curried, we can compose `addAttribute` functions to add multiple key-value pairs in a (hopefully) readable manner.

+    *Utils P BC> :{
+    *Utils P BC| putStrLn .
+BC.unpack . encodePretty $
+    *Utils P BC|     addAttribute "eggs" (Number 5) .
+    *Utils P BC|     addAttribute "jam" "strawberry" $ p *Utils P BC| :}
+    {
+    "jam": "strawberry",
+    "spam": 7,
+    "eggs": 5,
+    "quux": true
+    }

 Here's an example from our friend the `DistanceIntervalWorkout`.
 It's ugly, and there was probably a better way to do this.

-    instance ToJSON DistanceIntervalWorkout where
+    -- Merge object made of "stroke_rate", "distance", and compound "workout" -- object to the toJSON transformation of the header.
+Note that the frames -- themselves must also attributes added to them. instance ToJSON DistanceIntervalWorkout where
         toJSON w = Utils.mergeObjects derivedValues (toJSON (header w)) where derivedValues = (object ["workout" .= object ["intervals" .= fs],